In my day, even if your parents didn’t explicitly teach you about personal finance, money lessons were inherent to life:

 Write down how money from each week’s allowance needs to be saved by a certain deadline in order to have enough for the prize.

-Encourage your student to continue giving a portion of allowance, gifts and job earnings to charity.
+In your money lessons for teens, encourage your student to continue giving a portion of allowance, gifts and job earnings to charity.

 But also make a requirement of volunteer time.